EcklerOChokola/emoji.js/README.md

 The `-s` option can only be used when compiling the emoji program to a destination as of today.

+## Code samples/examples

+A simple **Hello, world!** example is able to be run with a `node main.js`, which outputs the compiled program to `out/out.js`.

+Further test samples are available in the `tests` folder, with explanations on their use in comments.

 ## Further documentation

 All documentation can be found in the `doc` folder, as well as on [esolangs.org](https://esolangs.org/wiki/Emoji).